Printed on September 15, 2019, 5:16 am

 - The degree awarding process will be institution-initiated.

-- Reports will be generated each spring and fall semester (for May and December degree awards, respectively) to identify potential degree candidates and sent to the associate degree-granting institution for a degree audit and confirmation of degree.
+- The four-year institutions will generate reports each spring and fall semester (for May and December degree awards, respectively) to identify potential degree candidates.
 Potential degree candidates will be identified through a match of descriptive attributes which may include full name, permanent address, birth date, or other identifiers.

 - The associate degree-granting institution will send eligible students a letter of degree confirmation, information regarding participation in graduation ceremonies, and then mail diploma.
 Students will not need to file degree application for the associate degree.